 The Great White Shark coin's reverse shows the massive creature leaping out of the water with its jaws open.
 Complete with a tremendous splash, the image captures one reason why great whites are so feared – they move quickly and are often felt before they are seen.
 "GREAT WHITE SHARK" is inscribed at the bottom of this face, while "1 OZ .999 SILVER" is inscribed along the rim near the top.

-Both of these coins feature a portrait of Queen Elizabeth II on the obverse.
+All three of these coins feature a portrait of Queen Elizabeth II on the obverse.
 She dons her Royal Diamond Diadem, earrings, and a necklace as she faces right.
 Her name, "ELIZABETH II," is among four inscriptions along the rim.
 The others are "AUSTRALIA," "2021," and "1 DOLLAR."

-Coins in Australia's Most Dangerous Series have maximum mintages of just 25,000 pieces.
+Brilliant Uncirculated coins in Australia's Most Dangerous Series have maximum mintages of just 25,000 pieces.
 They combine modern minting expertise with stunning images of some of the distant continent's most feared creatures.
 Whether you have traveled to Australia, dream of doing so, or are simply mesmerized by these wonders of nature, consider adding these coins as you grow your collection.

 Author Name: Sean McConeghy